-Clause 12 is an ouster clause which prevents the First-tier Tribunal from granting immigration bail and ousts judicial review on ordinary public law grounds during the first 28 days of a person's detention.
+Clause 13 (Powers to grant immigration bail) is an ouster clause which prevents the First-tier Tribunal from granting immigration bail and ousts judicial review on ordinary public law grounds during the first 28 days of a person's detention.
 It expressly seeks to shield immigration officers and the Home Secretary from judicial review of any errors made in their decision to detain and prevents their decision from being questioned or set aside in any court or tribunal.
-The right to apply for a writ of habeas corpus is retained.
+The right to apply for a writ of habeas corpus in England, Wales and Northern Ireland and suspension and liberation in Scotland is retained.

-Together, these clauses hand extensive powers to the Home Secretary while removing the safeguards against their misuse.
-For a more detailed explanation of Clauses 10-12 of the Illegal Migration Bill and their impact, please refer to the following briefings:
+Together, these clauses would hand extensive powers to the Home Secretary while removing the safeguards against their misuse.
+Amendments introduced in the House of Lords limit some of these new powers by retaining existing safeguards.
+For a more detailed explanation of Clauses 11-13 of the Illegal Migration Bill and their impact, please refer to the following briefing:

-- 1. Illegal Migration Bill Joint Civil Society Briefing for the House of Lords - 2.
-In-Depth Briefing The Illegal Migration Bill & the Expansion of Detention
+In-Depth Briefing - The Illegal Migration Bill & the Expansion of Detention